bensk/AP-CSP/README.md

 - In **Unit 2: Building Apps**, students use an iterative and exploratory development process and multiple levels of abstraction as they create scripts to draw a single tile, a row, and a grid for a game board. `LO 1.1.1 [P2], LO 2.2.2 [P3]`

 ### P3: Abstracting
+- In  **Unit 1: Algorithms & Programming**, students analyze how several programs implement algorithms, e.g. discussing how a short algorithm with a loop generates the image of a square; comparing and contrasting various square-drawing algorithms; and predicting what an algorithm does.
+Students iterate on these algorithms to create programs to draw different shapes based on user input in **Unit 2: Building Apps**. `LO 5.2.1 [P3]`
+- In **Unit 3: Digital Information**, students import data from texts and display the data visually to draw insights and represent information. `LO 2.3.1 [P3], LO 2.3.2 [P3]`

 ### P4: Analyzing Problems and Artifacts